modular/modular/KGEN/docs/public/programming-manual.md

 - Python classes are dynamic: they allow for dynamic dispatch, monkey-patching (or "swizzling"), and dynamically binding instance properties at runtime.

-- Mojo structs are are static: they are bound at compile time (you cannot add methods at runtime).
+- Mojo structs are static: they are bound at compile time (you cannot add methods at runtime).
 Structs allow you to trade flexibility for performance while being safe and easy to use.

 Here's a simple definition of a struct: